streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: Issues found by the spell checker are marked with a Diagnostic Severity Level.
-This affects the color of the squiggle.
+: The Diagnostic Severity Level determines how issues are shown in the Problems Pane and within the document.
+Set the level to `Hint` to hide the issues from the Problems Pane.
+Use the `#cSpell.decorateIssues#` to control how issues are displayed in the document.

 Default
-: _`"Information"`_
+: _`"Hint"`_

 ---